MEGAN LYSTER

 MENTOR ROLE

-Sean is a Co-President for the New Zealand National Disabled Students’ Association and 2022 Co-President of the Otago Disabled Students’ Association.
-Sean has presented research on Cripping Sustainability at Tertiary Institutes at the Global Disability Summit and Australasian Campuses Towards Sustainability Conference and researches accessible urban form.
-Sean is a New Zealand ambassador for Unite2030’s New York innovation lab, 2024 Prime Ministers Scholar ambassador to India and is on the youth advisory group for Inspiring Stories.
-Across these channels, Sean engages his pūmanawa of ensuring disabled peoples access, inclusion and dignity.
+I am a Co-President of the New Zealand National Disabled Students’ Association and 2022 Co-President of the Otago Disabled Students’ Association.
+I have presented research on Cripping Sustainability at Tertiary Institutes at the Global Disability Summit and Australasian Campuses Towards Sustainability Conference and researched accessible urban forms.
+I am a New Zealand ambassador for Unite2030’s New York Innovation Lab, the 2024 Prime Minister Scholar ambassador to India, and on the youth advisory group for Inspiring Stories.
+Across these channels, I engage his pūmanawa of ensuring disabled people have accessibilities, inclusion and dignity.

 Rachel Wiltshire